 • Confidential Personal Statement

-- Two written references are also required for applicants who have not already been on a prior stage of the CIT Level 8 course.
-The Reference Forms must be printed, completed, and submitted to CIT by the closing date (3rd May 2019).
-You can download the Reference Form by clicking the 'Overview Tab' above.
+Two written references are also required for applicants who have not already been on a prior stage of the CIT Level 8 course.
+The Reference Forms must be printed, completed, and submitted to CIT by the 1st May.